NabilThange/NbAIl-Kgen/README.md

 Building **NbAIl** has been a futuristic and immersive journey.
 We combined the power of **voice**, **vision**, and **augmented reality** to bring users closer to AI that can see, hear, and respond like a real assistant.

-This wasn’t just about answering questions — it was about creating a natural, beautiful, and sci-fi-like interaction model between humans and machines.
+This wasn't just about answering questions — it was about creating a natural, beautiful, and sci-fi-like interaction model between humans and machines.
 From responsive UI to voice-based object scanning, NbAIl was built with user experience and innovation at its core.

 A huge thanks to the organizers, the mentors, and the incredible technologies like **Groq** and **Screenpipe** that made this possible. 🚀